 Sitting next to the rudder was a man with a confident smile and walking a coin along the back his left hand.
 It seemed to say that he knew more than he was letting on and was completely unworried about the situation at hand.
 His black duster flared behind him with every cresting wave, and his black tricorner hat protected his eyes from the sun's glare.
 A cutlass sat on his hip, and a pistol was holstered at his side.
-His pants weee bound at his waist and loose enough not to hamper his movements.
+His pants were bound at his waist but loose enough not to hamper his movements.
 A white cat with turquoise spots crawled up from his pocket.
-It mewled adorably and pointed a paw towards the horizon.
+It mewled adorably and pointed a paw toward the horizon.

 "Ahoy, land-ho captain," Ryan said with little enthusiasm as he put on his derby.
 Still, he reached into his jacket and pulled out a notepad and pencil.
 He began to sketch the island on the horizon.